 Filler words “like”, “sort of”, “um” and “you know”

 This can be tricky to stop doing in the workplace If you speak using these filler words normally.
 Often they can be a natural part of your speech particularly if you come from certain regions.
 Pay attention to how often and when you use them.
 Cutting them out entirely can be unnatural and unrealistic, after all they are known as ‘discourse markers’ and can actually be a positive reflection of politeness – turning down an invitation bluntly is not as polite as saying “um, no sorry I have another party to attend that night”.
-Ultimately though, cutting the use of these words down will make you sound more professional and competent.
-This can be a particular advantage in a job interview scenario.
+Ultimately though, cutting these use of these words down will make you sound more professional and competent.

 “Does that make sense?”